Dr. Greg Bernstein

 Demonstrate communication skills in both written and oral form, work in a team environment, and independently/collaboratively acquire new cybersecurity skills through analysis of current computer science literature and industrial practices.

-Problems sets will be generally be assigned on a bi-weekly basis and will be posted on the course website with a reminder sent through Blackboard.
+Problems sets will be generally be assigned on a weekly basis and will be posted on the course website with a reminder sent through Blackboard.

 We will be using GitHub classroom for almost all the work in this class.